Scientific name: Cacopsylla fulguralis

 When elaeagnus sucker first arrived in Britain, it spread very rapidly and was feared to become a major problem for Elaeagnus.
 In many places however, the high populations, seen soon after the insects arrival, are no longer occurring.
 This suggests that natural enemies may be having an effect on this insect helping to keep it at relatively low levels at which serious damage does not occur.

-Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)
+Pesticides for gardeners (link downloads pdf document outlining pesticides available to gardeners)

 Adult elaeagnus sucker are 2-4mm long and have two pairs of have transparent wings with black shading which are held roof-like over their abdomen when at rest.
 The orange-yellow nymphs are wingless and flattened so the width of their bodies is much greater than the depth.
 Older nymphs have large pads on the margins of the upper thorax where the wings will develop.

 It has several generations during the summer but the heaviest infestations occur on the new growth in the spring.
 It probably overwinters as eggs which hatch in mid-February.